-Military Fitness is Broken (And Why Most PT Programs Are Failing Soldiers)
+Military Fitness Is Broken: Why Most PT Programs Fail

 Military fitness is supposed to prepare people for sustained physical and mental performance under stress.
-That is the job.
+That is the entire job, and it is exactly where most military PT goes wrong.

 Not to entertain.
 Not to punish.
 Not to “build character” through exhaustion.